etakacs99/Design-patterns/Factory pattern/README.md

 5) Verify the output.

 ## My example:
-I made a buffet factory where you can create some types of food os drinks.
+I made a buffet factory where you can create some types of foods or drinks.
 This design pattern is also great for producing enemies or just NPCs with the same look for a game.